 What is a Construction Lien Waiver?

 First, let’s get familiar with lien waivers.
 A lien waiver is a document that waives and forfeits the lien rights of the signing party.
-Lien waivers are typically signed at the time of payment in full and act as a receipt for payment for the work completed.
+Lien waivers are typically signed when a vendor receives payment for partial progress or completed work and act as a receipt for payment for the work completed.
 The lien waiver form in Texas is a state-mandated document and should only be signed by the contractor, subcontractor, or supplier in exchange for actual payment.

 Who Issues Lien Waivers?

-Just as a mechanics lien protects subcontractors from non-payment on private commercial construction jobs, a lien waiver protects property owners, lenders, and developers from lien filings.
-These parties will issue a lien waiver form to contractors and suppliers in exchange for payment, which protects the waiver issuer from lien filing after payment has already been issued.
+Just as a mechanics lien protects subcontractors from non-payment on private commercial construction jobs, a lien waiver protects property owners, lenders, and developers from having a lien filed against their property.
+These people or companies will request the signature of a lien waiver from their contractors and suppliers in exchange for payment.
+The waiver protects them for the work and amount specified in the waiver.

 Be Wary of No Lien Clauses

-There was a time when contracts for commercial construction jobs included a no lien waiver, thereby banning the contractor, subcontractor, or supplier from filing a mechanics lien before the job even begins.
+There was a time when contracts for commercial construction jobs included a no lien waiver, thereby banning the contractor, subcontractor, or supplier from before the job even begins.
 This practice is now prohibited by law in Texas.

 Do I have to file a Lien Waiver form in Texas?